PostHog/posthog/README.md

 ## Open-source vs. paid

-This repo is available under the [MIT expat license](https://github.com/PostHog/posthog/blob/master/LICENSE), except for the `ee` directory (which has it's [license here](https://github.com/PostHog/posthog/blob/master/ee/LICENSE)) if applicable.
+This repo is available under the [MIT expat license](https://github.com/PostHog/posthog/blob/master/LICENSE), except for the `ee` directory (which has its [license here](https://github.com/PostHog/posthog/blob/master/ee/LICENSE)) if applicable.

 Need *absolutely 💯% FOSS*?
 Check out our [posthog-foss](https://github.com/PostHog/posthog-foss) repository, which is purged of all proprietary code and features.